 - Help organize a book club and discuss topics that give insight on public policies.

 Email us at firstname.lastname@example.org if you are interesting in supporting us.

 “In order to function well, democracy requires well-informed, voting citizens.
 That means that each citizen, ideally, will know and assess issues of public policy on every level of government.
 I’m not, by myself, capable of obtaining and disseminating accurate information in the many areas which concern me; with the League of Women Voters, I can.”

 - Help with high school civics class registration and presentations.

-- Help organize school board candidate forums in June/July 2020.
+- Help organize school board candidate forums (upcoming dates to TBA).

 - Support voting registration in Davidson County, by providing the resources first time voters need.

 Contact Perry Macdonald at email@example.com if you are available to help.